 Decompression: Most species of fishes taken for aquarium purposes possess a gas-filled swimbladder which provides the fish with buoyancy control.
-While fishes lacking this organ may be brought to the surface directly from any depth, those that have a swimbladder must be carefully decompressed if collected from deeper than about 10 meters.
+Although fishes lacking this organ may be brought to the surface directly from any depth, those that have a swimbladder must be carefully decompressed if collected from deeper than about 10 meters.
 Different species require different amounts of decompression, and larger individuals of a given species require more than juveniles.

 One way to accomplish proper decompression is to bring the fishes up slowly enough to allow them to remove the excess gas molecularly through their circulatory system.
-This method is most useful for fishes collected at moderate depths (10-25 meters).
+This method is most useful for fishes collected at moderate depths (10-25 m).
 However, for particularly sensitive species, or fishes collected at deep depths, decompression by this method may require many hours to complete.
 A number of collectors have employed the technique of puncturing the swimbladder with a hypodermic needle upon ascent, thereby venting off excess gas (Fig. 3).
-Although this method is used widely throughout the Pacific, including Hawaii, it has drawn criticism in the popular literature.
-If performed by an experienced collector, and if the fish is subsequently placed in clean water conditions, however, this technique is actually the safest and least stressful for the fish.
+Although this method is used widely throughout the